 Add the diced potato, diced onions, diced celery, and string beans (or broccoli.
 I love string beans but only had broccoli this time.)

-Heat the soup, covered, for about 25 minutes.
+Heat the soup, partially covered, for about 25 minutes.
 Mix in the cream of celery soup and seasonings.

 Add any additional salt/pepper as needed & serve!